nicolashahn/nicolashahn.github.io/_posts/unpublished/2019-04-28-program-in-python-go-rust.md

 ## [Performance](#performance)

 Now for something resembling an objective comparison.
-I first generated three sets of random images: 1x1, 2000x2000, and 10,000x10,000 (fun fact: for the difference ratio calculation, a `u32` can only hold the sum of the maximum channel values of a square RGB image with a width/height of 2369px, while a `u64` can do the same with a square image of size 155,284,870px).
-Then I measured each language+image size combination's performance 10 times for each `diffimg` ratio calculation using the averaged values given by the `time` command (the `real` measurement). `diffimg-rs` was built using `--release`, `diffimg-go` with just `go build`, and the Python `diffimg` invoked with `python3 -m diffimg`.
+I first generated three random images of different sizes: 1x1, 2000x2000, and 10,000x10,000.
+Then I measured each (language, image size) combination's performance 10 times for each `diffimg` ratio calculation and averaged them, using the values given by the `real` values from the `time` command. `diffimg-rs` was built using `--release`, `diffimg-go` with just `go build`, and the Python `diffimg` invoked with `python3 -m diffimg`.
 The results, on a 2015 Macbook Pro:

 | Image size: | 1x1             | 2000x2000          | 10,000x10,000        |
 |-------------|-----------------|--------------------|--------------------|